Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 4.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Memphis Grizzlies at Crypto.com Arena on Monday, starting at 10:00 PM ET on TNT, SportsNet LA, and BSSE.
-The Lakers hold a 2-1 series lead.
-The matchup has an over/under of 221.5.
+The Memphis Grizzlies are 4.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Los Angeles Lakers at FedExForum on Wednesday, starting at 7:30 PM ET on TNT, BSSE, and SportsNet LA.
+The Lakers lead the series 3-1.
+The matchup has an over/under set at 221.5 points.

 Grizzlies vs. Lakers Odds & Info